Adrian Johns

 ii.
 In press and

-The Cambridge Companion to the History of the
+England.”
+In A. Smyth (ed.), The Oxford Handbook to the History of the Book

 “Printing as a Medium.”
 International